You're not gonna believe this.

 And there's only one word to describe such a dance.

-We kid, because clearly you DWTS fans either (a) love Kate and don't want to see her leave the show or (b) love watching Kate humiliate herself on national TV and don't want to see her leave the show, because she and Tony managed to stick around after some pretty dire scores.
+We kid, because clearly you DWTS fans either a) love Kate and don't want to see her to leave the show, or b) love watching Kate humiliate herself on national TV and don't want to see her leave the show, because she and Tony managed to stick around after some pretty dire scores.

-"I don't feel well right now.
-I told Maks I needed a sick bag up there," jokes the gorgeous sportscaster Andrews.
+"I don't feel well right now, I told Maks I needed a sick bag up there," joked the gorgeous sportscaster Andrews.

-Chelsie Hightower was dealing with some nervousness of her own.
-"Jake turns to me in the middle of the show and goes, 'I feel so sick, I'm going to throw up right now,' " she says.
+Chelsea Hightower was dealing with some nervousness of her own.
+"Jake turns to me in the middle of the show and goes, 'I feel so sick, I'm going to throw up right now,'" she says with a laugh.
 And little ol' Pam, who just squeaked past elimination, tells us her reaction to the bottom two news: "We're in the bottom two?
 Oh my gosh, I'm going to throw up!"

 As for our girl Shannen Doherty, we're truly sad to see her go.
 (Honestly, each contestant had an abundance of nice things to say about her—too many to write out here.)

-Shannen was moved to tears following our interview, and we have to say again what a joy it was watching her dance the past two weeks.
-Who cares if she was sent packing?
-We're Team Shannen till the end.
+Shannen was moved to tears following our interview and we have to say again what a joy it was watching her dance the past two weeks.
+Who cares if she was sent packin'!
+We're Team Shannen 'til the end.

-So tell us what you think: Is a Jon-and-Kate-themed dance a good idea?
+So tell us what you think.
+Are a Jon & Kate themed dance a good idea?
 Should Shannen have gone home?
-Tell us in the comments below.
+Shout out in the comments below.

 Take one last look at Shannen and Mark Ballas in our Dancing with the Stars: Season 10 gallery.